TikhonJelvis/website/drafts/Debugging-Haskell-Type-Errors/index.md

 Instead of jumping into the first error in the list, take a step back and read *all* of the errors.
 The first error you see may not be the best starting point.
 Moreover, patterns in the errors can be a useful indicator for where the problem came from.

 Often, several errors group together into a single “logical” error.
-For example, if we change the type of a function parameter, we'll get an error for every callsite.
+For example, if we change the type of a function parameter, we'll get an error for every call site.
 A slightly contrived example:

 ``` haskell
 render :: Int -> String